 Modern Mexico City was built over the ruins of Tenochtitlan.
 The heart of México City is its historic center, particularly the central square, the Zócalo.
 One can still see the ruins of the Aztec Templo, Mayor of Tenochtitlan, close to the Zocalo.

 Also known as the “Plaza de la Constitucion,” it is considered Mexico’s political and cultural heart.
 The Zocalo is surrounded by stunning buildings like the Metropolitan Cathedral (the oldest Cathedral in the Americas), the National Palace, the Federal District Buildings, and a few others.

 The Zócalo and surrounding area have played a central role in the city’s political, social, and geography for almost 700 years.
-Thus, it is a place of gathering and festivities but also where many demonstrations are made.
-Don’t be surprised if the buildings are protected by high metal barriers.
+Thus, it is a place of gathering and festivities and where many demonstrations are made.
+Don’t be surprised if high metal barriers protect the buildings.
 It is naturally one of its most well-known monuments and something Mexico City is known for.

 Zocalo is a curious name, meaning plinth or pedestal in Spanish.
 There were plans to construct a monument to independence, but only the plinth was built.
 The plans changed, and eventually, the plinth was buried, but the name stayed.